elisee/Modrog/README.md

     - Server: Mark chunk as non-free if an entity enters it to prevent spawning people in it (or we need to track entities by chunk and check for that)
     - Server: Generate and control enemies
     - Implement Attack move
+    - Rendering: Add light checkerboard pattern on the floor?
     - Design & implement more unit types: one that can fire from a distance but has less health, one that digs faster, etc.
     - Design & implement more building types: turrets, refinery, etc.
     - The Factory should be able to produce its own crystals very slowly so that you're never stuck (but it's so slow that it's not sustainable beyond building a couple workers)